 Use Image Optimization Plug-Ins

 The basic principle for a more eco-friendly website is: If you want to build greener, build leaner.
 Optimizing your images is a simple way to make sure that the files on your website are leaner—plus, your site will load faster.
-There are several plug-ins for WordPress sites, and if you use Squarespace, here are some tips too.
+Explore plug-ins for WordPress sites, Squarespace, and other best practices.

 Try Lazy Loading